Atze00/MoViNet-pytorch/README.md

 ...
 ```
 ##### Load weights
-Use ```pretrained = True``` to use the model with pretrained weights<br>
+Use ```pretrained = True``` to use the model with pretrained weights, ```tf_like = True``` is also required.<br>

+tf_like indicated that the model will behave like a tensorflow model in some restricted scenarios. <br>
+tf_like is necessary in order to obtain models that work with tensorflow weights released by the autors. <br>
+tf_like behaviour should not be used when you are trying to train a network from scratch, the functionalities are very limited and the speed of the network is slightly reduced.<br>

 ```python
 MoViNetA2 = MoViNet(_C.MODEL.MoViNetA2, 600, causal = False, pretrained = True, tf_like = True )
 ```
-tf_like indicated that the model will behave like a tensorflow model in some restricted scenarios. <br>
-tf_like is necessary in order to obtain models that work with tensorflow weights released by the autors. <br>
-tf_like behaviour should not be used when you are trying to train a network from scratch, the functionality are very limited and the speed of the network is slightly reduced.<br>

 #### Training loop examples
 Training loop with stream buffer